ankitsharma99/learning-react-js/1-first-react-lecture/README.md

 actually render UI in the browser.

 **What is async and defer?**
 Async allows your script to run as soon as it's loaded, without blocking other elements on the page.
+Gets executed as soon as it is available (before parsing completes) Defer means your script will only execute after the page has finished loading.
-Defer means your script will only execute after the page has finished loading.
+(gets executed only when full parsing is done)